 *Terms and Conditions apply.
 Not in conjunction with any other offer.
-Offer valid for online sales only from June 1st 2017 - June 30th 2017.
+Offer valid Online ONLY from August 1st 2017 - August 31st 2017.

 It is very important that you check your contract documentation to make sure you know your rights, as they may differ depending on which type warranty contract you buy.

 |Insurance Contract||Service Contract|

 |Selling standards||There are very high standards applied to regulated firms by the Financial Conduct Authority in respect to selling practices.
 These standards ensure that you are provided with clear, honest and not misleading information about the product before you make the decision to purchase an insurance contract.||Whilst service contracts providers have to comply with a variety of consumer protection standards, there is not a similar active regulator such as the Financial Conduct Authority ensuring that sales practices are of a high standard.|

 |Regulation||We are authorised and regulated by the Financial Conduct Authority and the insurance company who underwrites the policy is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.||Whilst service contracts providers have to comply with a variety of consumer protection standards, there is not a similar overseeing and active regulator such as the Financial Conduct Authority.|

 |Making a complaint||There are specific rules set out for regulated firms to follow when assessing a complaint.
 If the regulated firm is unable to close your complaint to your satisfaction you will have the right to refer your complaint to the Financial Ombudsman Service without charge.||Whilst the service contract provider would make every attempt to address your complaint, you will not necessarily have access to a free independent arbitration service if the service provider is unable to close your complaint to your satisfaction.|